 programs.”
 These costs include, but are not limited to, “costs of operating and maintaining facilities, for administrative salaries, equipment, depreciation, etc.” in accordance with Title V, Section 504 [42 USC 704(d)].

-Charges imposed for services under this program must be pursuant to a published schedule of charges and adjusted to reflect the income, resources, and family size of the recipients.
-No charges may be imposed for low-income mothers or children (42 USC 705(a)(5)(D)).
-The official poverty guideline, as revised annually by HHS, shall be used to determine whether an individual is considered low-income for this purpose.

 MCAH CAH General Funds and Title XIX (PE42-06): Funds must be used for public health services for infants, children and adolescents.

-MCAH Family Connects Oregon General Funds (PE42-14 Home Visiting): Funds are limited to expenditures for Family Connects Oregon Home Visiting Services.
+MCAH Family Connects Oregon General Funds (PE42-13 Family Connects Oregon): Funds are limited to expenditures for Family Connects Oregon Home Visiting Services.

 LPHA must submit a local program budget for OHA approval on a format and schedule to be determined by OHA